 At EIM, we’re all about helping our customers keep up with the demands of changing industry norms.
 And warehouse labeling is no exception.
 Few of our clients have seen more change in recent years than the material handling industry.
 The rise of ecommerce and accelerating advances in material handling automation have left warehouses running to upgrade or in some cases build brand new, fully automated warehouses.

-All this new technology has us thinking, will your future warehouse need labels?
+All this new technology has us thinking, will your future autonomous warehouse need labels?
 We’re glad you asked!

 Have Drone, Need Label